 And in the absence of other evidence pointing to the possibility of cancer, recently-vaccinated women with enlarged axillary lymph nodes should be called back at least six weeks later to give the lymph nodes time to recover.

-If you live in Hollywood, Florida, or the South Florida area in general, and are in need of a mammogram or any medical imaging, then call the Hollywood Diagnostic Center today!
+If you live in Hollywood, Florida, or the South Florida area in general, and are in need of a mammogram or any medical imaging, then call the Hollywood Diagnostics Center today!
 Our medical professionals are ready and willing to help you through these difficult and trying times.
 All of the staff within is friendly and ready to answer any questions you have regarding any medical imaging technologies and procedures being taken during the public health emergency.
-Call the Hollywood Diagnostic Center at Phone: (954) 966-3600 today!
+Call the Hollywood Diagnostics Center at Phone: (954) 966-3600 today!